 - No CSS.
-(Cascading Style Sheets) This is a form of HTML programming that, among other advantages, lessens the work of the page designer by consolidating common, site-wide instructions into one file.
-It's not used here because it's not compatible with all software for the handicapped nor with older browsers.
+(Cascading Style Sheets) This is a form of HTML programming that, among other advantages, lessens the work of the page designer by consolidating common, site-wide instructions into one file, or series of files.
+It's not used here because it's not compatible with all software for the handicapped, nor with older browsers.
 As well, large or multiple CSS files can delay initial page rendering, leaving visitors drumming their fingers while they wait to see content.

 Now yes, CSS can solve some of the problems discussed on this page; however, so as to remain compatible with the widest variety of browsers, operating systems, and disability software, CSS is not used here.